Dr. Nicole Vumbaco | DVM

 Phase 3: Rifampin (I can not start Rifampin until my adrenals are back online or my numbers are better with current replacement therapy, Rifampin will deplete the adrenals)

-Once I have successfully added in all antibiotics (which can take over a year or two), if my body is tolerating it well, the hope is to continue this combination of ABX (Bactrim, Clarithromycin and Rifampin at full dose) for 30 days (Stage 2).
+Stages 2-4: Once I have successfully added in the above 3 antibiotics (which can take over a year or two), if my body is tolerating it well, the hope is to continue this combination of ABX (Bactrim, Clarithromycin and Rifampin at full dose) for 30 days (Stage 2).
 Then after that, per Dr. Mozayeni's research, we abruptly change out my Rifampin for Rifabutin (Stage 3), and continue this combination until resolution of symptoms.
 Before I can attempt to stop antibiotics, I will need 3 successive negative blood cultures, PCR and ePCR tests through Galaxy Diagnostics, with at least 3 successive negative blood smears performed at Dr. Mozayeni's T-Lab (Stage 4).
 Another factor will be based on symptomology.
 My doctor has some alternative antimicrobial therapies we are discussing based of a recent publication discussing Bartonella's lag and stationary phases that we will likely integrate into treatment.

 Antibiotics alone are not the answer.
 My treatment also consists of complimentary and alternative therapies to address all the sequala of chronic illness and Bartonella's disease profile.
 In addition to the combination antibiotics, I am on hormone replacement therapy, aggressive gut health, medications to help quell my Mast Cell Activation Syndrome, vitamin/mineral supplementation (for deficiencies and immune support), a multitude of antioxidants, joint support, and herbal therapy to mitigate chemical toxic effects of long term antibiotic (abx) use.
 A few of the herbals also have antimicrobial properties (like Japanese Knotweed and Banderol).
 It is quite comprehensive, also addressing nutrition (anti-inflammatory diet which is mainly gluten free, diary free, minimal sugar, organic, no processed foods, no alcohol) and aggressive organ support.